openedx/docs.openedx.org/source/educators/migration_wip/15_releasing_course/export_import_course.rst

 Courses are exported and imported in .tar.gz files containing OLX (open learning XML), the edX markup format for open course exchange.
-For more information about OLX, see the :ref:`olx:edX Open Learning XML Guide`.
+For more information about OLX, see the `EdX Open Learning XML Guide`_..

 To extract and compress .tar.gz files, you use a third-party program.